faznaimov/Project1/Readme.md

 #### NYU’s Spatial Data Repository

 Our search was focused on the 5 boroughs of New York City.
-We used the 2014 New York City Neighborhood Names’ dataset hosted by NYU’s Spatial Data Repository as the basis for defining neighborhoods’ location (via location centroids) and name.
+We used the 2014 New York City Neighborhood Names dataset hosted by NYU's Spatial Data Repository as the basis for defining neighborhoods' location (via location centroids) and name.

 [NYU’s Spatial Data](https://geo.nyu.edu/catalog/nyu-2451-34572)

-We downloaded the ‘2014 New York City Neighborhood Names’ dataset hosted by NYU’s Spatial Data Repository as a JSON file and imported into a Jupyter Notebook as a Pandas DataFrame.
+We downloaded the ‘2014 New York City Neighborhood Names' dataset hosted by NYU's Spatial Data Repository as a JSON file and imported it into a Jupyter Notebook as a Pandas DataFrame.
 Then we used a loop to categorize the data into specific neighborhoods that returned neighborhood, latitude, and longitude.
 This serves as the foundation of the analysis.

 ``` python
 column_names = ['Borough','Neighborhood', 'Latitude', 'Longitude']